lealarcon/rule-of-thumb-front/README.md

 ```
 Then type `docker-compose up -d` , wait until the image is downloaded and container is running.

-Make sure both this app is running by typing `docker ps -a`
+Make sure this app is running by typing `docker ps -a`

 ```
 CONTAINER ID   IMAGE                                 COMMAND                  CREATED          STATUS                   PORTS                    NAMES